fionahiklas/rails_progressive_web_app/README.md

 * Click on "Active Directory Certificate Services"
 * Click "Add Features" on the dialog that appears
 * Click on "next"
+* There are no additional features to add at this time, so click "next" again
+* Click "next" on the informational screen about making sure name and domain settings are correct
+* Leave the "Role Services" as just "Certification Authority" and click "next"
+* On the "confirmation" screen click "Install"
+* Once installed click "close"
+* Click on the notification flag at the top of the screen, there should be a message that allows you to "Configure Active Directory Certificate Services ..."
+* Leave the credentials as is and click "next"
+* On "Role Services", select "Certification Authority", click "next"
+* Leave "Setup Type" as "Enterprise CA"
+* Ensure that "CA Type" is "Root CA" and click "next"
+* Leave the option to "Create a new private key"
+* Leave key length as 2048 but change hash algorithm to "SHA256"
+* Accept the CA and DN for the "CA Name" page click "next"
+* Leave validity as 5years, click "next"
+* Leave database locations as is, click "next"
+* On confirmation page click on "Configure"
+* Then click "close" once done.

+### Windows Active Directory Federation Services

+* Open Server Manager
+* Select "Add Roles and Features"
+* Click next on the information page
+* "Installation Type" is "Role-based or feature-based installation"
+* "Server selection" is "windowsserver", i.e. the current machine
+* Click on "Active Directory Federation Services"
+* Click on "next"
+* Click on "next" on the features screen as there is nothing to add
+* Click "next" on the "AD FS" screen
+* Finally click "Install" on the confirmation
+* Once installed click "close"

+Before proceding to configure the AD FS service a certificate is needed.
+This can be created from the Enterprise CA services installed before.
+Follow these steps

+* Right-click on the Start Menu
+* Select search and look for "MMC", click on the "MMC Console"
+* If the Certificate Manager isn't available it needed to be added using the "Add/Remove Snap-in" option under the file menu
+* Click on "Certificate" and select "Computer Account" when asked what this snap-in will manage
+* Leave the computer as "Local computer" on the next screen
+* Click "Finish" and then "Ok"
+* Right click on "Personal" and then View -> Options and select "Certificate Purpose"
+* Now select "Server Authentication" from the "Intended Purposes"
+* Right click on this and select All Tasks -> Request New Certificate
+* Click "next", leave the policy as "Active Directory Enrollment Policy" and click "next"
+*

+* Click on the notification flag at the top of the screen, there should be a message that allows you to "Configure Active Directory Federation Services ..."
 *

 ## Windows Developer VM